Moving From the UK to Liechtenstein

 Transportation in Liechtenstein

 As Liechtenstein is a very small country, it is quite easy to get around.
 The Principality uses the LIEmobil Bus public transport system.
-There are three zones, and the timetables can be seen at the stops.
+There are three zones, and timetables can be seen at the stops.
 A single bus ticket can start from CHF 3 (£2,40), while a daily bus pass starts from CHF 5 (£4).
 There are also double-decker buses like we are used to seeing in the UK, as well as specialised buses for the narrowed Alpine routes.

 Driving your own car in Liechtenstein